Getting started with the salesforce Sales Cloud the right way is critical for successful implementation and project delivery.

 It can do these things in your business.

-However, before jumping in, it is important to understand the core features and components of the salesforce Sales Cloud.
+However, before getting started, it is important to understand the core features and components of the salesforce Sales Cloud.

 Fortunately, if that is your goal, you’ve come to the right place.